jhusain/es6generatorproposal/README.md

 The Iterable constructor's iterate() method is expected to return a newly constructed iterator every time it is invoked.

-Generator functions should return Iterables, not Iterators
+Consume and Emit Iterables, not Iterators
 --------------------------

-Today ES6 is optimized to make the Iterator easy to use.  __This is not the right goal, .__ Iterators are complex objects.
-They are stateful and consuming them .
-In our zeal to reduce the complexity of the Iterator API, we have oversimplified the type and defeated extremely important use cases.
+Today the ES6 Iterator API is optimized for ease of use.
+This goal is not easy to achieve.
+Iterators are complex types.
+They are mutable objects, and consuming their data requires building a state machine.
+Furthermore Iterators must have a lifecycle, and be properly disposed to avoid leaking scarce resources.

-Furthermore after adding the necessary return method to generators, they will have a lifecycle as well.
+In our zeal to make iterator API usable, we oversimplified the type and broke an entirely

 This change is motivated by a simple design goal: